 Passing a drug test is not always straightforward, which is why some people turn to unique methods to ensure their results come back clear.
 For more information on alternative approaches to passing a drug test, go to https://www.lpath.com.

 With there being products similar to a marquis test kit on the market, detecting what’s in various drugs like Ecstacy and other substances has never been easier.

 After HB 454 passed by a 72-21 vote, Shell said the bill is vital so “we can have a prepared workforce, including people who are able to pass a drug test, show up to work on time and solve problems” and added the bill is the “first step in teaching our youth what it truly takes to achieve success.”

-While we agree those skills are a must for success, we are disheartened to think that it is needed as required curriculum in schools.
+While we agree those skills are a must for success, we are disheartened to think that it is needed as a required curriculum in schools.
 The same can be said for SB 159.

 The measure would require all public high school students to pass a civics test to receive a regular diploma.
 Students would have to correctly answer at least 60 of the 100 questions to pass.
 The test would feature questions drawn from the citizenship test administered by the United States Citizenship and Immigration Services to persons seeking to become naturalized citizens.